Leaflets of three ... Poison ivy, photographed at West Creek Natural Area, Coconut Creek, Broward County, in June 2014.

 Say one thing about poison ivy, it's extremely adaptable.
 It grows up north; it grows down south.
 It thrives in the sun; it thrives in the shade.
-It grows as a shrub six feet tall, or a vine 150 feet long, up a tree or along the ground.
+It grows as a shrub six feet tall, or as a vine 150 feet long, up a tree or along the ground.

 And every inch of it skin-irritating, because of urushiol, the same oil found in poison oak, poison sumac and poisonwood.
+Oddly enough, it's only us humans and a few other primates that are susceptible to it.

 Some people mistake Virginia creeper for poison ivy, but the resemblance really isn't close.
 Virginia creeper has five leaflets, and tendrils, which poison ivy lacks.
 Poison ivy's scientific name: Toxicodendron radicans.